blackmiaool/lua-beautify/README.md

 # lua-beautify
-A beautifier of Lua written in js.
+Lua beautifier powered by WebAssembly.
+Works only in the browser.